Frequently Asked Questions about Chimneys and Fireplaces

 10. If I have drafts, animal concerns, chimney discoloration, deteriorated mortar joints, stains, smoke or water concerns, a smelly fireplace, spalling brick, or loose flashing, what should I do?

 If you have any of the above conditions, we recommend an inspection before further use of your fireplace.
-Please contact us for a FREE consultation.
+Please contact us to schedule your appointment.

 11. Was my chimney damaged by the August 23, 2011 earthquake?